tagspaces/documentation/docs/tagging.md

 <CenteredImage src="/media/filename-tagging.png" caption="Tags embedded in file names" />

 Once embedded in the name of file, the tag stick there and can be removed only by file renaming. **This makes the tagging "durable" and portable**.
-The tags embedded in the name of a file "survives" synchronization across cloud platforms such as Dropbox and Google Drive and can be read by TagSpaces or any other file searching software on Windows, macOS, Linux or Android.
+The tags embedded in the name of a file "survives" synchronization across cloud platforms such as Dropbox and Google Drive and can be read by TagSpaces or any other file searching software on Windows, macOS or Linux.

 :::tip
 File name tagging may run into limitations due to file path length restrictions on certain operating systems like Windows.